 Poor posture is a common cause of back and leg pain, particularly for those who suffer from spondylolisthesis*.
 The condition occurs when the vertebrae in the spine slip out of place, putting pressure on the nerves and causing inflammation.

-While various treatments are available, one of the simplest and most effective solutions is to sit up straight.
-You can accomplish this by placing an orthopedic seat cushion.
-The cushion helps keep the spine aligned, may relieve pressure on the nerves, and should reduce pain.*
+While various solutions are available, one of the simplest and most effective is to sit up straight.
+You can accomplish this by using an orthopedic seat cushion.
+The cushion helps keep the spine aligned and may reduce pressure and discomfort while sitting.

-Additionally, the forward tilt of the wedge helps to distribute your weight more evenly, reducing pressure on your spine and potentially improving circulation.
-Whether you’re suffering from back pain or want to sit more comfortably, an orthopedic seat cushion is a great way to find comfort.
+Additionally, the forward tilt of the wedge helps to distribute your weight more evenly, potentially reducing pressure on your spine.
+Whether you’re looking for a comfortable seating solution or want to improve your posture, a wedge-shaped cushion can be a helpful option.

 What Should You Not Do With Spondylolisthesis? | What Can Make Spondylolisthesis Worse?